 The Portuguese economy was seriously affected by the financial crisis, which undermined the country's economic activity.
-In an uncertain financial market the evolution of the Portuguese economy continues to be determined by the necessity of budget consolidation and the strengthening of the process of adjustment to macroeconomic growth with repercussions on economic growth and employment.
+In an uncertain financial market, the evolution of the Portuguese economy continues to be determined by the necessity of budget consolidation and the strengthening of the process of adjustment to macroeconomic growth with repercussions on economic growth and employment.
 This situation led to the bailout request to the EU, European Central Bank and International Monetary Fund.
-The measures required by the memorandum of understanding ('MoU') entered into between those entities and the Portuguese government are being adopted and recovery by the end of 2013 is expected, provided that exports remain a key contributor to GDP growth.
+The measures required by the memorandum of understanding entered into between those entities and the Portuguese government were adopted, and signs of recovery were visible during the third quarter of 2013.

-The real estate investment market was one of the sectors significantly affected by the financial crisis.
+The real estate investment market was one of the sectors significantly affected by the financial crisis, but recovery is expected in 2014.